The Rise and Fall of Socialism in America

-And that’s how United States Senator Bernard Sanders of Vermont, an openly avowed Socialist, was able to win the New Hampshire Democratic primary in February of this year — by promising that government would become the National Nanny by providing every need.
+And that’s how United States Senator Bernard Sanders of Vermont, an openly avowed Socialist, won more than 12 million votes in the 2016 Democratic presidential primaries — by promising that government would become the National Nanny by providing every need.
 He promised free college, free health care and another $10 trillion in federal spending.
 When considering such reckless promises, Robert Knight asks, “What’s not to like if you view government as an ATM machine for all your needs?”2 Or, to put it another way, “Who needs God when government will supply everyone’s needs at someone else’s expense?”3

 The Competing Systems

 There are really only two types of social organization — collectivism and individualism.
 In the 20th Century, collectivism took many forms, such as Socialism, Fascism, Nazism, Welfare Statism and Communism.
 The alternative system, and the only one compatible with individualism and freedom, is Capitalism.

 Collectivist systems like Socialism rely on state power to forcibly redistribute wealth.
 These systems amount to legalized theft.
 C. Bradley Thompson, who is a professor at Ashland University and a staff member at the John M. Ashbrook Center for Public Affairs, has summarized Socialism brilliantly as a ruling system that “uses compulsion and the organized violence of the State to expropriate wealth from the producer class for its redistribution to the parasitical class.”4